And I wanted to, I don't normally have a show for tonight.

 So it sucked for them.

-Colonial colonialism sucked for the British.
+Colonialism sucked for the British.

 They hated it.

-I mean, I get that there was a lot of propaganda and rule Britannia, Britannia rules the waves.
+I mean, I get that there was a lot of propaganda.

-Ironically, England never shall be slaves, but they were enslaved in the Navy and the army, of course, to maintain all of this.
+Ironically, England never shall be slaves, but they were enslaved in the Navy and the Army, of course, to maintain all of this.

 So even if we say that it was absolutely terrible for the average Indian, which is debatable, to say the least, we know for certain that colonialism absolutely sucked giant donkey balls for the average British citizen.

-Appalling, awful, wretched, monstrous.
+It was terrible, appalling, awful, wretched, monstrous, monstrous.

-But I suppose there are certain cultures that looks at England as one big giant blob where everyone agrees, everyone's enthusiastic, and the people who ran the British East India Company had exactly the same costs of benefits as the average Cockney or slave,
+But I suppose there are certain cultures that look at England as one big giant blob where everyone agrees, everyone's enthusiastic, and the people who ran the British East India Company had exactly the same costs and benefits as the average cockney oar slave subjected to rum, sodomy, and the lash, and scurvy, and combat, no wife, no kids, wretched life, suicides high, jumping off ships high.

-No one big blob.
+And all one big blob.

-The British all one big blob.
+The British, all one big blob.

 I suppose that's a very collectivist, undifferentiated, non-individualistic, unsliced and diced view.